Autauga County, Alabama: History

 The Autauga were a band of the Alibamu tribe, and named after their geographic location.
-The Alibamu eventually became absorbed within the Creek Confederacy.
+The Alibamu eventually were absorbed into the Creek Confederacy.
 During Andrew Jackson's invasion of the area during the Creek War, as part of the War of 1812, the Autaga sent many warriors to resist.
-This county was part of the territory ceded in 1814 by the Creek Confederacy in the Treaty of Fort Jackson.
+The county was part of the territory ceded in 1814 by the Creek Confederacy in the Treaty of Fort Jackson.

-The territorial legislature designated the first county seat was designated at Jackson's Mill, but the court met there briefly, choosing to select a permanent seat at Washington.
+The territorial legislature designated the first county seat as Jackson's Mill, but the court met there only briefly, choosing to select a permanent seat at Washington.
 The new county seat was built on the former site of Atagi village in the southeast corner of the county.
-With population growth in the west, in 1830, the county seat was moved to a more central location at Kingston.
+With population growth more in the west of the county, the county seat was moved to a more central location at Kingston in 1830.
 Losing business and residents to the new county seat, the town of Washington dwindled until it was completely deserted by the late 1830s.

 Daniel Pratt arrived in Autauga County in 1833 and founded the new town of Prattville, north of Atagi on the fall line of Autauga Creek.
 His cotton gin factory quickly became the largest manufacturer of gins in the world; it was the first major industry in Alabama.

 Pratt financially backed the recruitment at his factory of men for the Prattville Dragoons, a fighting unit for the Confederacy.
 It was organized in anticipation of the Civil War.
 Other units formed in Autauga County included the Autauga Rifles (Autaugaville), The John Steele Guards (western Autauga Co.) and the Varina Rifles (northern Autauga Co.).
 None of the fighting of the Civil War reached Autauga County.
 Pratt was able to secure payment of debts from Northern accounts soon after the war, lessening the disabling effects of the Reconstruction period in the county.

 Immediately after emancipation in early 1863, Charles Atwood, a freedman who had formerly been enslaved by Daniel Pratt, bought a house in the center of Prattville.
 He became one of the founding investors in Pratt's South and North Railroad.
 It was exceptional for an African American to become so economically successful and prominent, and to own land in an Alabama city in this period.

 In 1866 and 1868, the legislature established Elmore and Chilton counties from Autauga County.
 The county seat was newly designated as Prattville, which was the population center of the redefined jurisdiction.
 A new courthouse was completed there in 1870 by local builder George L. Smith.
 In 1906, a new and larger courthouse was erected a block north; it was designed in a modified Richardsonian Romanesque style.
 The building was designed by Bruce Architectural Co. of Birmingham and built by Dobson & Bynum of Montgomery.